A Robin-Neumann Scheme with Quasi-Newton Acceleration for Partitioned Fluid-Structure Interaction: Introduction

 \section{Introduction}

 Partitioned solution schemes for multi-physics problems are widely used in modern computational mechanics due to their modularity: Treated as black boxes, the distinct solvers employed for the subproblems are coupled only via the exchange of interface data.
 In fluid-structure interaction, the prevalent partitioned algorithm is the \textit{Dirichlet-Neumann (DN)} scheme, which passes the fluid loads at the interface as a Neumann condition to the structural solver, before the resulting deformation state imposes a Dirichlet condition on the flow problem.
 Despite its popularity, the Dirichlet-Neumann scheme comes with two significant drawbacks addressed in this work: (1) Its pronounced sensitivity to the \textit{added-mass effect} not uncommonly causes the coupling iteration to diverge, preventing any numerical solution \cite{causin2005added,forster2007robust,forster2007artificial,van2009added}.
 (2) It fails to work for FSI simulations with a fully-enclosed incompressible fluid, i.e., if the velocity field is prescribed by Dirichlet conditions on all boundaries, such as for example the inflation of a water balloon.
-Because in that case, the fluid volume is uniquely defined by the structural deformation, which does not account for the flow's incompressibility, causing what is referred to as the \textit{incompressibility dilemma} \cite{kuttler2006solution,Bogaers2015}.\\
+In that case, the fluid volume is uniquely defined by the structural deformation, which does not account for the flow's incompressibility, causing what is referred to as the \textit{incompressibility dilemma} \cite{kuttler2006solution,Bogaers2015}.\\

-When it comes to tackling the added-mass instability, \textit{interface quasi-Newton (IQN)} methods have been a vibrant field of research in recent years, as they both stabilize and accelerate partitioned schemes \cite{degroote2010performance,Bogaers2014,lindner2015comparison}.
+Tackling the added-mass instability, \textit{interface quasi-Newton (IQN)} methods have been a vibrant field of research in recent years and grown to be a key part in modern coupling libraries \cite{Bungartz2016}, as they both stabilize and accelerate partitioned schemes \cite{degroote2010performance,Bogaers2014,lindner2015comparison}.
 Identifying the converged time step solution as a fixed point of the coupling loop, their key idea is to add a Newton-like update step of the exchanged data fields, e.g., the interface deformation.
 As the inverse Jacobian required for Newton's method is typically inaccessible, it is approximated instead.